saipriyaa16-cloud/SkillMitra/README.md

 Once the application opens:

-Select a user role.
+1. Select a user role.
-Login using a configured account.
+2. Login using a configured account.
-Open the corresponding dashboard.
+3. Open the corresponding dashboard.
-Explore the available features and workflows.
+4. Explore the available features and workflows.

 The prototype includes Student and Industry workflows.
-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and Oxlint's TypeScript related rules in your project.